Jorenar/blog/_posts/2023-02-26-gotophobia-harmful.md

 Drawbacks:
  * <span title="Things should not be multiplied beyond what is required">"Entia non sunt multiplicanda praeter necessitatem"</span>
- * reading bottom-up instead of top-bottom
+   (not only new functions, but often also `struct`s)
- * may require passing context around
+ * often require passing context around
+   * increase in pointing to pointers
+   * aforementioned additional `struct`s
+ * fragmented code
+   * temptation to needlessly abstract it away

 ```c
 static inline int foo_2(int bar)